 FRCA Stocked Trout Pond

-It’s back!
-The pond at Falls Reserve Conservation Area will be stocked with rainbow trout, ready for the 2021 trout angling season, opening on April 24, 2021.
+The pond at Falls Reserve Conservation Area will be stocked with rainbow trout prior to the opening of the trout angling season on April 23, 2022.
 An Ontario fishing licence is required to fish at the pond.
-In addition you are required to purchase a pond fishing permit at the park gatehouse.
 The pond is open daily during day light hours.

 Our pond also contains a largemouth bass population.
-Largemouth bass caught in the pond will be catch and release only for the 2021 season.
-This is to help with restoring the ponds largemouth bass fishery.
+Largemouth bass caught in the pond will be catch and release only again for the 2022 season.
+This is to help with restoring the largemouth bass fishery in the pond.

 The pond has been the site of extensive naturalization efforts over the past several years.
 Trees, aquatic plants, and shrubs have been planted in and around the pond.
 A brood area for bass has been created along with nesting sites for birds and turtles.